Hydra: Resilient and Highly Available Remote Memory: Evaluation

 To evaluate the probability of data loss of {\name} under different scenarios in a large cluster setting, we compute the probability of data loss under the three schemes.
 Note that, in terms of data loss probability, we assume EC-Cache and power of two choices select random servers, and are therefore equivalent.
 Figure~\ref{fig:analytic} compares the probabilities of loss for different parameters on a 1000-machine cluster.
 Our baseline comparison is against the best case scenario for EC-Cache and power-of-two-choices, where the number of slabs per server is low (1~GB slabs, with 16~GB of memory per server).

-Even for a small number of slabs per server {\name} reduces the probability of data loss \emph{by an order of magnitude}.
-With a large number of slabs per server (\eg, 100) the probability of failure for EC-Cache becomes very high in case of a correlated failure.
-The figure also shows that there is an inherent trade-off between the load-balancing factor ($l$) and the probability of data loss under correlated failures.
+Even for a small number of slabs per server, {\name} reduces the probability of data loss by \emph{an order of magnitude}.
+With a large number of slabs per server (\eg, 100) the probability of failure for EC-Cache becomes very high during correlated failure.
+Figure~\ref{fig:analytic} shows that there is an inherent trade-off between the load-balancing factor ($l$) and the probability of data loss under correlated failures.

-\paragraph{\textbf{ Load Balancing of \copysets}} Figure~\ref{fig:copysets-load-balance} compares the load balancing of the three policies.
+\paragraph{\textbf{Load Balancing of \copysets}} Figure~\ref{fig:copysets-load-balance} compares the load balancing of the three policies.
 EC-Cache's random selection of $(k+r)$ nodes causes a higher load imbalance, since some nodes will randomly be overloaded more than others.
 As a result, \copysets improves load balancing over EC-Cache scheme by $1.1\times$ even when $l = 0$, since \copysets' coding groups are non-overlapping.
 For $l = 4$, \copysets provides with $1.5\times$ better load balancing over EC-Cache at 1M machines.
 The power of two choices improves load balancing by 0\%-20\% compared \copysets with $l=2$, because it has more degrees of freedom in choosing nodes, but suffers from an order of magnitude higher failure rate (Figure~\ref{fig:analytic}).

-\subsubsection{\textbf{ Cluster Deployment}}
+\subsubsection{\textbf{Cluster Deployment}}

 We run 250 containerized applications across 50 machines.
 For each application and workload, we create a container and randomly distribute it across the cluster.
 Here, total memory footprint is 2.76 TB; our cluster has 3.20 TB of total memory.
 Half of the containers use 100\% configuration; about 30\% use the 75\% configuration; and the rest use the 50\% configuration.
 There are at most two simultaneous failures.